Scientists find new ghost ant genus and species: Discovery sheds light on origins of agriculture

 Ghost ants are nocturnal and forage for organic debris to grow their fungus gardens, which hang in curtain-like columns from the ceilings of their hidden underground chambers.
 The fungi that the ghost ants cultivate are probably not completely dependent upon their ant partners to survive and reproduce; they may be capable of surviving independently.
 The ants, however, are obligatorily dependent on the fungi for their survival.

 While theories about the origin of attine ants' relationships with fungi remain a topic of debate, scientists generally support the hypothesis that ants first began to interact with fungi by sharing overlapping habitats.
 Over the course of millions of years, this coincidental overlap between the two species developed into a tentative partnership; a relationship in which the fungi and the ants could both survive and reproduce without closely interacting with each other.
-Since its origin 50 million years ago, this relationship between fungi and ants has become obligatory in many attine species: neither the fungal species nor the ant species in the relationship can live without the other.
+Since its origin 50 million years ago, this relationship between fungi and ants has become obligatory in many attine species: neither the fungal nor the in the relationship can live without the other.
 This complex process of one organism evolving in concert with another is called coevolution.

-Understanding how attine ants developed their agricultural relationship with fungi could be extrapolated to improve human farming activities, including sustainable agriculture efforts and crop disease or pest management.
+Understanding how attine developed their agricultural relationship with fungi could be extrapolated to improve human farming activities, including sustainable agriculture efforts and crop disease or pest management.

 The publication is the result of an international collaboration amongst research institutions based in the U.S., Brazil and Germany.